watson-developer-cloud/openwhisk-sdk/packages/tone-analyzer-v3/README.md

 ```
 git clone https://github.com/watson-developer-cloud/openwhisk-sdk
 ```
+2. Download [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and add the downloaded binary to your PATH
-2. Navigate to the packages/tone-analyzer-v3 folder.
+3. Navigate to the packages/tone-analyzer-v3 folder.
-3. Use `wskdeploy` to install the package using the [`manifest.yml`](./manifest.yml).
+4. Use `wskdeploy` to install the package using the [`manifest.yml`](./manifest.yml).

 ```
 wskdeploy
 ```

-**In the future,** the utility `wskdeploy` will be integrated into a new `wsk` plugin command `ibmcloud wsk deploy`.
-For now download [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and add the downloaded binary to your PATH

 ### Bind Service Credentials
 You will need to bind your Watson Tone Analyzer V3 service to the `tone-analyzer-v3` package, so that the Actions will have access to the service credentials.